lepetitpaco/SomeCSS/origin/mini-themes/README.md

 # Mini Themes
-### You can enable these themes along with the main theme to trigger different modifications
+### You can enable these themes along with the main theme to trigger different modifications.